We are committed to providing an accessible user experience for all website visitors.

 We hope you've found our Family Guide to the North Lake Tahoe Ski Resorts helpful!
 There is still time to plan.
 Consult this handy guide for the basics on ski resorts, whether you are looking at the best Lake Tahoe ski resorts or other ski areas.
-Don't forget, we offer discounts on lodging, equipment rentals and multi-day lift ticket packages as well as 4-day, 7-da, and Unlimited Epic Passes.
+Don't forget, we offer discounts on lodging, equipment rentals and multi-day lift ticket packages as well as 4-day, 7-day, and Unlimited Epic Passes (select times of year).